pavel-mironchik/fastai/README.md

 **Gemini CLI**

 - `/fastai-create-brief` — no arguments needed.
-- `/fastai-create-plan [optional_path_to_brief.md]` — pass just the path if you want a specific brief; otherwise omit it and the command finds the latest brief or asks for one.
+- `/fastai-create-plan [optional_path_to_brief.md]` — pass just the brief path if you want a specific feature; otherwise omit it and the command finds the latest brief or asks for one.
 - `/fastai-preview-plan [optional_path_to_plan.md]` — review steps, risks, and test expectations without modifying files.
 - `/fastai-execute-plan [optional_path_to_plan.md]` — same pattern: provide a path if you want to override the auto-detected latest plan.